SoftUni-Internal/interactive-content/EN/03-Exception-Handling/04-Best -Practices.md

 - **ArithmeticException**

-Attempts to cast an object to a subclass of which it is not an instance
+The program attempts to cast an object to a subclass of which it is not an instance

 - **ClassCastException**

-A method has been passed an illegal or inappropriate argument
+A method has received an illegal or an inappropriate argument

 - **IllegalArgumentException**